top of page

 Bounty Hunting

-Bounty Hunting which doubles the tokens the player gets when enemies are destroyed.
+Bounty Hunting doubles the tokens the player gets when enemies are destroyed.

 Card Draw